Supravisor/Gitpod-Forecast/README.md

 # Status: Style each container

-This app will forecast GitPod usage availability for the next thirty days.
+This app forecasts GitPod usage availability for the next thirty days.

-The format will include both time and credits available.
+The format includes both time and credits available.